-Even in healthcare, free-market capitalism is no longer played on a level playing field because, unfortunately, many large corporations have used their investments in lawyers and paid lobbyists to gain political influence and craft laws in their favor.
-Our high court even allows them to effectively “buy” elections with unlimited funds directed in secret to political action committees, and it continues to grant corporations personhood.
+Free-market capitalism is no longer played on a level playing field, even in healthcare, because large corporations unfortunately invest in lawyers and paid lobbyists to gain political influence and craft laws in their favor.
+They can effectively “buy” elections with unlimited funds directed in secret to political action committees.

 The Corporation includes encounters and interviews with CEOs and top-level executives from a range of industries: energy, pharmaceutical, computer, tire, carpet, sporting goods, public relations, branding, news, advertising, and undercover marketing, as well as a Nobel-prize winning economist, a corporate spy, and a range of academics, critics, historians and thinkers.

 The Corporation helps us understand why we can’t just trust “market forces” to control behavior and must instead restore the checks and balances of regulatory oversight, even establishing criminal penalties in some cases.

 The Corporation helps explain why so many U.S. corporations behaved badly and contributed to the global financial crisis.
 Apparently some corporate officers even forgot the ethics lessons they learned in kindergarten.
 They obviously believe in privatizing profits and socializing losses, because they too adopted the same self-serving and psychopathic behavior of the corporation itself, putting both stockholders and society at risk for personal gain.

 You can also order the 2-DVD Special Edition version, which includes over 8 hours of excellent extras at www.thecorporation.com, or see the short descriptions and links to 23 separate chapters below.